Skip to content

 - Regulation, inspections and plan reviews of new construction of hospitals, clinics, State buildings, schools, jails, prisons and universities.
 Five Deputy Fire Marshals are assigned to the Fire Prevention Section which includes a Fire Protection Engineer.

-- Fire cause and origin determination/arson investigation assistance provided upon request from agencies that do not have the personnel or expertise in this area.
-There are Six Investigators assigned to fire cause and origin determination and arson investigation.
+- Fire cause and origin determination/arson investigation assistance is provided upon request from agencies that do not have the personnel or expertise in this area.
+There are seven investigators assigned to fire cause and origin determination and arson investigation.
 The Chief Deputy Fire Marshal assists when necessary.

-- Coordination of State-wide fire training through the Utah Fire and Rescue Academy (UFRA) located in Provo; with one person in the Fire Marshal’s Office assigned as contract coordinator.
-A person is also trained in the Juvenile Fire Setter Intervention Program and is available for assistance to agencies upon request for interviewing juveniles.
-In partnership with UFRA, a Public Fire Education Specialist works out of the Fire Marshal’s Office.
+- Coordination and support of State-wide fire training through the Utah Fire and Rescue Academy (UFRA) located in Provo; with one person in the Fire Marshal’s Office assigned as contract coordinator.
+A person is also trained in the Youth Firesetter Intervention Program and is available for training and assistance to fire agencies.

 - The Hazardous Materials Section is responsible for providing assistance with training for awareness, operations and technician level responders; requesting and directing HMEP grant funds; acting as liaison to LEPC’s; coordinating with the SERC; providing technical support to Haz Mat teams and response agencies.